A woman uses her credit card to pay for a purchase in a store.

 Figure Out How Much You Need

 Take time to determine precisely how much you need to borrow, and stick to it.
-Borrowing more than you need or can pay back can cost you a lot in interest.
+For example, if you need a loan to pay for a car repair, get a quote from the mechanic before applying for the loan.
+Borrowing more than you need or can afford can end up costing you a lot in interest.

 Check Your Credit Score

-Although you are planning to apply for a no-credit-check loan, you should still check your credit score.
+Although you’re planning to apply for a no-credit-check loan, you should still check your credit score.
 This is because, even if your credit score isn’t in the good or excellent range, you might be able to qualify for a loan with a lower interest rate and better terms.

 Research Lenders And Compare Loans